unomwade/EPL-Bayesian-Model/README.md

 epl.jags is the initial model that uses goals scored, goals allowed, league average goals, as well as the effect of each stadium's home field advantage.

-The model was created in 4, while the predictions were done in various manners in 5 and 6.
+The model was created in 4, while the predictions and rankings were done in various manners in 5 and 6.